On the multiplicity formula for discrete automorphic representations of disconnected tori: Introduction

 \subsection{Structure of the paper}

-In Chapter 2, we review the (local and global) Tate-Nakayama duality for hypercohomology introduced in \cite[Appendix A.3]{kottwitz1999foundations}.
-We aim to explicitly elucidate the isomorphisms on the chain level.

-In Chapter 3, we recall the conventions (following \cite{kaletha2022local}) on the disconnected groups considered in Kaletha's framework.
-In particular, we give some examples of disconnected tori.
+Chapter~2 establishes the notation used throughout the paper.
+Chapter~3 reviews the (local and global) Tate--Nakayama duality for hypercohomology developed in~\cite[Appendices~A.3~\&~C]{kottwitz1999foundations}.
+In \S3.3 we prove a lemma that will play an important role in our reinterpretation of the LLC for disconnected tori.
+Chapter~4 reviews the setup for the disconnected groups from~\cite{kaletha2022local} and presents examples of disconnected tori.

-Chapter 4 and Chapter 5 are devoted to the local aspects.
-In Chapter 4, we closely follow \cite{kaletha2022local} and review the statement of the local Langlands correspondence for disconnected tori in terms of pure inner forms.
-In Chapter 5, we give a new construction of the LLC, which can be eventually proved to coincide with Kaletha's construction.
+Chapter~5 and Chapter~6 are devoted to the local aspects.
+Chapter~5 reviews the statement of the LLC for disconnected tori in terms of pure inner forms.
+In Chapter~6, we present our intrinsic construction of the LLC for disconnected tori, which we prove coincides with Kaletha's construction.

-The rest of the chapters are focused on establishing the multiplicity formula.
-In Chapter 6, we lay the necessary foundation for the discussion of global aspects.
-In Chapter 7, we aim to calculate the multiplicity on the automorphic side (which means the actual multiplicity of an automorphic representation).
-For this purpose, we first extract a dense smooth subspace $\mathcal{A}(\tilde{T}_{z})$ from the $L^{2}$-space.
-After a preliminary decomposition, we are able to break the calculation of multiplicity into a sum of $\chi$-contribution with $\chi$ running over the $\tilde{T}_{z}(F)$-orbits of Hecke characters.
-Eventually, the multiplicity can be calculated through some arguments in Clifford theory.
-In Chapter 8, we enter the dual side.
-After defining the pairing $\langle\cdot,\cdot\rangle: A(F)^{[z],\chi} \times \Pi_{\phi} \to \mathbb{C}$, we apply our reinterpretation of the LLC so as to conclude that the pairing has an incarnation on the automorphic side.
-Finally, the multiplicity formula is established after a straightforward comparison.

-\paragraph{Acknowledgements.} The author is grateful to Wee Teck Gan for his invaluable insights, as well as for his guidance and proof-reading.
-The author also appreciates Tasho Kaletha for his interest in this project and helpful suggestions.
-The author gratefully acknowledges the support of NUS Research Scholarship.
+Chapter~7, Chapter~8 and Chapter~9 turn to the global aspects.
+After laying the necessary foundation for the global setting in Chapter~7, we obtain a preliminary spectral decomposition in \S8.2.
+Using Mackey theory, we calculate the multiplicities of each irreducible constituent on the automorphic side in \S8.4.
+In \S9.2 and \S9.3, we define adelic $L$-packets $\Pi_{\phi}(\tilde{T}_{z})$ and the pairing $A(F)^{[z],\chi} \times \Pi_{\phi}(\tilde{T}_{z}) \to \mathbb{C}$.
+Finally, in \S9.4, we establish the desired multiplicity formula.
+We conclude Chapter~9 with a comparison to the connected case, simplifications for tori satisfying the Hasse principle, and concrete examples.